jakedansoncyber/GoWritingUnitTests/README.md

 # Get results of of all tests instead of failed ones
 go test -v

-# See the code coverage of your tests
+# See the code coverage of your tests from root directory
-go test -cover
+go test -cover ./...

-# Generate code coverage & analyze the coverage file
+# Generate code coverage & analyze the coverage file from root directory
+go test -coverprofile cover.out ./...
+go tool cover -func cover.out

+# Run the same report in a browser!
-go test -coverprofile cover.out go tool cover -func cover.out go tool cover -html cover.out # run it in a browser as well! go test -coverprofile count.out -covermode count # Get the count of how many times the function has been tested go tool cover -html count # Check the count.out
+go tool cover -html cover.out

+# Get the count of how many times the function has been tested
+go test -coverprofile count.out -covermode count

+# Check the count.out in a browser
+go tool cover -html count
 ```